SquareBracketAssociates/101-OOP/Chapters/Tests/Tests.md

 #### Step 1: Create the test class

+We repeat here the class creation so that this section is self-contained.
+No need to do it if you already did it.
 We use the class `MyExampleSetTest` to group all the tests related to the class `Set`.

 First you should create a new subclass of `TestCase` called `MyExampleSetTest`.

 ```
-TestCase subclass: #MyExampleSetTest
+TestCase << #MyExampleSetTest
-	instanceVariableNames: ''
-	classVariableNames: ''
 	package: 'MySetTest'
 ```